Problem Statement :

 Consider a wind farm, where hundreds of wind turbines are harnessing energy from wind and storing them as energy in large cells.
 All these big pieces of equipment are located remote offshore and often requires engineers to travel a long distance to troubleshoot them.
 Leveraging IoT, Machine level data processing, and streaming can save a lot to the industry.

-The above architecture is a prototype of industrial cloud automation using sensor data.
+1. Preparing the data sourceThe above architecture is a prototype of industrial cloud automation using sensor data.

 For the given scenario, I have created a small python application that generates dummy sensor readings to Azure Event hub/Kafka.
 I have used Azure Databricks for capturing the streams from the event hub and PoweBI for data Visualization of the received data.